Okanagan search and rescue teams find man lost overnight in Kelowna backcountry – The Golden Star

 Additionally, having the tools and knowledge to start a fire will make waiting for rescue much more comfortable, said Henczel.

-COSAR has rescued 71 people so far this year, and 12 of them were from the same vicinity as the lost mountain biker.
+COSAR has had 71 calls so far this year, and 12 of them were from the same vicinity as the lost mountain biker.

 30 volunteers were involved in the search for the man